Rama, Saskatchewan: Community name

 The rail siding and passenger platform at what is now the village was named Rama in 1904 by Canadian Northern Railways.
+Saskatchewan Wheat Pool archives show the name was from the Rama area of Ontario.
 The municipal corporation has been named Rama since its inception in 1919, but the name was not declared official by other levels of government until years later, in 1956.

 While other names such as Silver Hill (1907) were discussed for the village or school district they were ultimately passed over and for simplicity's sake the decision was made to keep with the name already given to the train platform and siding there.

+Rama is assigned a UN/LOCODE of CA-RMA.